MARALB83/Titanic_Survival_Exploration_MLEN/README.md

 Titanic Survival Exploration: manual implementation of a decision tree.

 ## Disclaimer
 This project was done as part of Udacity's Machine Learning Engineer Nanodegree.
 It started as a template developed by Udacity which I completed with code of my own in order to uncover insights in the data and to answer the questions.
-I've also edited the document so it reads in a more linear fashion.
+I've also edited the notebook so it reads in a more linear fashion.

 ## Data dependencies: